Bali Itinerary for 10 days, is it enough? Bali is easily the most popular island in Indonesia, and maybe even Asia!

 Visa on Arrival for Bali

 Most travellers, including those from Australia, the US, UK, and many European countries, can obtain a Visa on Arrival (VOA) for Bali.
 This 30-day visa costs IDR 500,000 (approx. $35 USD) and can be extended once for another 30 days.
 To avoid long queues, you can pre-pay for your visa online before arrival.
+This option is also great if travelling to Bali with babies or kids as you usually can get through to luggage claim very quickly.
+I have a step-by-step guide on doing this here.

 On Arrival